BlackBeard085/x1console/README.md

 ## Other Menu

-The **Other Menu** is reserved for functions that will be used rarely.
+The **Other Menu** is reserved for functions that will be used rarely but have significant utility.
 It includes the following options:

 1. **First Install and Reset**: This option serves as your initial installation and reset while allowing you to keep your wallets.
 2. **Update Server and Rebuild Validator**: This option allows you to update your server and rebuild your validator, also providing the option to update the X1 console.